 - Minimized Need for Medication or Surgery: As a non-invasive and drug-free solution, physical therapy enables many patients to manage TMD symptoms effectively, often avoiding surgery or prolonged medication.

-Axes Physical Therapy provides a personalized TMJ treatment plan in Parkdale, MO, taking a comprehensive approach to TMD that helps patients control symptoms, restore function, and get back to their daily activities with improved comfort.
+Through a customized TMJ treatment plan in Parkdale, MO, Axes Physical Therapy offers a well-rounded approach to TMD, enabling patients to manage their symptoms, regain function, and return to their daily lives with greater ease and confidence.

 Get Started with TMJ Treatment in Parkdale, MO at Axes Physical Therapy

-If you’re struggling with jaw pain or suspect you may have Temporomandibular Joint Dysfunction (TMD), the team at Axes Physical Therapy is here to help with a free injury screening.
-Our personalized, patient-centered approach to TMJ treatment in Parkdale, MO offers effective solutions to alleviate pain, improve jaw function, and restore your quality of life.
-We offer Temporomandibular Joint Dysfunction therapy at our Ballwin location.
+For anyone experiencing jaw pain or thinking they may have TMD, Axes Physical Therapy provides a free injury screening and is ready to help.
+Our individualized, patient-centered TMJ treatment in Parkdale, MO provides effective relief, improves jaw movement, and enhances overall quality of life.
+Our Temporomandibular Joint Dysfunction therapy is available at our Ballwin location.